Updated May 8, 2023

 We will apply the function here as follows:

 - #NUM! – This error occurs when the supplied argument of the SQRT function is a negative value.

-- The SQRT function can be used with the multiple functions like ABS, ROUND etc. depends on the result you want.
+- Depending on your desired result, the SQRT function can be used with multiple functions like ABS, ROUND, etc.

-- There is no way to square a number and the result is of a negative number, hence the square root of a negative number doesn’t exist.
+- There is no way to square a number, and the result is a negative number; hence the square root of a negative number doesn’t exist.

-This has been a guide to Square Root Function in Excel.
-Here we discuss the Square Root Formula and How to use the Square Root Function in Excel along with practical examples and downloadable excel template.
+This has been a guide to Square Root in Excel.
+Here we discuss How to use the Square Root Function in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –